Guild Driven Development: The Review Guild Model for AI enabled development

 - an Agent Swarm produces implementation as tiny, reviewable diffs

-This is a practical response to a world where you can generate PRs endlessly.
+This is a practical response to a world where PRs can be generated continuously.
 The bottleneck is no longer writing code.
-It is merging code.
+It is deciding what deserves to enter the system.

 Thought Experiment: Unlimited Output, Limited Trust

 Moving through this kind of code base is slow.
-Its cognitively expensive.
-Its emotionally fraught.
-And its socially exhausting.
-Its just really really taxing no matter your level.
+It is cognitively expensive, emotionally fraught, and socially exhausting.

 Now add a swarm of agents that can: